Muring/Muring/README.md

 # Greetings my developer👀

 ### Who am I?
 Welcome to my GitHub.
-I am Sehyun Eom, a front-end developer who wishes to enhance user convenience.
+I am Sehyeon Eom, a front-end developer who wishes to enhance user convenience.
 To achieve this, I am currently studying web page development using Vue.js.
 I am working on a project using Nuxt3 at the moment, and I plan to create projects using React in the future.
 Making this GitHub great is my goal, so please stay tuned!